 The vagueness of these form e-mails is almost insulting.
 It is obvious that the person has barely visited your site and the longest time she spent on it was to grab your e-mail address to send you this mass message.
-Most blog owners won’t even bother to respond to such a vague note.
+Most blog owners are tired of irrelevant pitches and won’t even bother to respond to such a vague note.
 Would you?

 If you’ve done your research, then you should know what the blog is about.
 Use that information in your letter to the website owner requesting to post on their blog.
 In addition, do take the time to read through the about information and learn who owns the site.
 Address that person by name whenever possible.
 Here is another letter that works much better for lining up your guest blogging campaign:

 I saw on your company history page that you started XYZ Company because you believe all parents should have the opportunity to work from home if they would like.
 I couldn’t agree with you more on this topic.
 This is the very reason I started my blog Mommies at Home, which talks about this very topic.